cul-it/orcid-cornell-edu/README.md

 ## REQUIREMENTS

-  * Java - was written with 1.6
+  * Java - was written with 1.6, installs find with 1.7
-  * Tomcat -
+  * Tomcat
+  * CUWebAuth
+  * Appropriate SSL certs

 ## INSTALLATION